manhtruong03/real-time-quiz/docs/websocket_message_structure.md

 ]
 ```

-_(Rest of the document, potentially including other standard messages like Answer Submission [cite: 7, 8] and Result Broadcast[cite: 1, 2], follows)_...
+_(Rest of the document, potentially including other standard messages like Answer Submission_...